My manifesto

 I have an ability to inspire people to fulfill their maximum potential, acquired by extensive public engagement and outreach activities, including: residency at the UK Houses of Parliament, museum exhibitions, science festivals and panel discussions with the general public.
 My work has been acknowledged by high profile appearances in the British, Spanish, French and Mexican press and media.
 I was part of the longest documentary made about Alan Turing, produced by France Culture (part of Radio France).
 It was broadcast in four episodes in 2018.
 I also contributed to the exhibition “Alan Turing and Life’s Enigma” in the Manchester Museum about Alan Turing’s morphogenesis.
 This exhibition has been the most important in the topic, and over 8 months, received thousands of visitors from all around the world.

-I am a senior member of the Institute of Electrical and Electronics Engineers (IEEE), the IEEE Control Systems Society (IEEE-CSS), IEEE Women in Engineering, and the Association for Computing Machinery (ACM) and its special interest groups of embedded systems, and algorithms and computation theory.
+I am a senior member of the Institute of Electrical and Electronics Engineers (IEEE), the IEEE Control Systems Society (IEEE-CSS), IEEE Women in Engineering, the Association for Computing Machinery (ACM) and its special interest groups of embedded systems, and algorithms and computation theory, and the Society for Modeling & Simulation International (SCS).
 I am an affiliate member of the International Federation of Automatic Control (IFAC).
 I am also a Fellow of the Higher Education Academy, member of the EPSRC-funded eFutures, network for electronic systems research, the Black British Academics Community Interest Company, and the EPSRC-funded Systems-NET, amongst other international associations.